ROCK Sex goes sax crazy.

 MANU DIBANGO -"Soul Makossa" (1972)

-Showing the global impact of Dibango's song, listen to this soundtrack homage by Italy's great film composer ARMANDO TROVAIOLI (also, Trovajoli)...
+Showing the global impact of Dibango's song, listen to this soundtrack homage by Italy's great film composer ARMANDO TROVAIOLI (a.k.a., Trovajoli)...

 ARMANDO TROVAIOLI -"Sesso Matto (Sex Crazy)" (1973)